 Until you make the last payment on your car loan, the lender is still on the title.

-The most important factor in whether or not you file a claim is when the defect is detected.
+The most critical factor in filing a claim is when the defect was detected and reported to the manufacturer.
 As long as you notified the manufacturer or dealer while the vehicle was still under warranty, your claim is valid – even if subsequent repair attempts are made after the warranty expires.

 If you even have a slight hunch your faulty vehicle is a lemon, start talking with California lemon law lawyers immediately!
 The worst thing you can do is wait.